bncmnky/bncmnky.github.io/README.md

 </head>
 <body>
     <h1>Welcome to My Website!</h1>
-    <p>I'm an enthusiastic and experienced Process engineer with a B.Sc in Biomedical engineering.
+    <p>Welcome to My Portfolio!
-        I enjoy tackling issues and solving problems the various data analysis and problem solving skills I've aquired.</p>
+I am an enthusiastic and experienced Process Engineer with a B.Sc. in Biomedical Engineering. \nI thrive on tackling challenges and solving complex problems using my diverse data analysis and problem-solving skills.
+My passion for engineering and commitment to continuous learning drive me to find innovative solutions in my field..</p>
     <p>Check out
         <a href="https://bncmnky.github.io" target="_blank">My Portfolio</a>
     </p>